virusimmortal00/post-af/README.md

 ### Prerequisites

-You're going to need a general working knowledge of how the AppsFlyer S2S API works, an HQ active account, and at least one app configured (you'll need your API dev key and app ID)
+You're going to need a general working knowledge of how the AppsFlyer S2S API works, an HQ active account, and at least one app configured (you'll need your API dev key and app ID).

 ### Installation